clementgallet/libTAS/docs/guides/how.md

 ### Timer

 In an uncontrolled environment on a PC, operations take a variable amount of time, and games often query for the system time for various reasons.
-We need a manage ourselves how time is advancing, and returns that time whenever the game queries for the current time.
+We need to manage ourselves how time is advancing, and returns that time whenever the game queries for the current time.
 For this reason we need to manage a deterministic timer.